jmcurran/NZSA-IASC-Prog/docs/02-Tuesday.md

 this knowledge gap.
 The survey which is currently on the pilot phase was designed to meet the recommendations of Statistics New Zealand and key stakeholders’ demand.
-It will interview about 8,000 of New Zealand residents aged from 15 years old and aims to: \* provide information about the extent (volumes and prevalence) and nature of crime and victimisation in New Zealand \* provide geographical break-down of victimisation \* provide extensive victims’ demographics \* measure how much crime gets reported to Police \* understand the experiences of victims \* measure crime trends in New Zealand.
+It will interview about 8,000 of New Zealand residents aged from 15 years old and aims to: provide information about the extent (volumes and prevalence) and nature of crime and victimisation in New Zealand; provide geographical break-down of victimisation; provide extensive victims’ demographics; measure how much crime gets reported to Police; understand the experiences of victims; measure crime trends in New Zealand.

 The paper summarises the core requirements to NZCVS obtained from extended discussions with key stakeholders and describes key design features to be implemented in order to meet these requirements.
-These key requirements include, but are not limited to: \* Measuring the extent and nature of reported and unreported crime across New Zealand \* Providing in-depth story-telling of victims’ experiences \* Providing frequent and timely information to support Investment Approach for Justice and wider decision making \* Reducing information gaps by matching the NZCVS with administrative data in Statistics New Zealand’s Integrated Data Infrastructure (IDI).
+These key requirements include, but are not limited to: Measuring the extent and nature of reported and unreported crime across New Zealand;
+Providing in-depth story-telling of victims’ experiences; Providing frequent and timely information to support Investment Approach for Justice and wider decision making; Reducing information gaps by matching the NZCVS with administrative data in Statistics New Zealand’s Integrated Data Infrastructure (IDI).